-From cocktails to mocktails to cold brew coffee, tonic water perfectly adds the sensation of bittersweet to anything.
-The blacklight-friendly quinine inside was originally used to cure malaria but its bitterness was unpalatable.
+In the world of drinks — whether they are cocktails, mocktails, or even cold brew coffee, tonic water adds the perfect amount of bittersweet flavor to just about anything.
+The blacklight-friendly quinine inside was originally used to cure malaria, but its bitterness was unpalatable.
 British soldiers in colonial India mended their taste buds by adding carbonated water and sugar.

 And thus tonic water was born!
 Sometimes referred to as Indian tonic water thanks to its origins, there’s no difference between the two names across brands; individual companies draw those distinctions within their own product lines.

 Tonic water lays its claim to fame with its gin pairings but it can brighten up spirits and non-alcoholic drinks as well.
 Brands typically use artificial sweetener, high fructose corn syrup, or sugar to tame the quinine, but they’re starting to have a little fun with earthy and citrusy additions.

 Whatever tasting notes float your boat (or top off your gin or other spirit of choice, like tequila and tonic), explore the realm of tonic waters to shake up your next drink.

 Jack Rudy Cocktail Co.
 Tonic Water

 Jack Rudy Cocktail Co. made a name for itself with its syrups, most notably its tonic syrups.
 Now, the brand has a straightforward tonic water made with cane sugar and citrus to get you one step closer to a refreshing drink with fewer ingredients.

 Even with craft tonic waters flooding the scene, Schweppes is routinely listed as a favorite by cocktail experts and novices alike.
 The affordability mixed with its bitter yet balanced flavor profile makes it a hit in any gin and tonic.